-PUNE: What do you do when revenues from an established outsourced contract research model stagnate?
+HAT do you do when revenues from an established out-sourced contract research model stagnate?
 Develop an Innovation Centre, is the quick answer from the National Chemical Laboratory (NCL), a premier laboratory of the Council for Scientific and Industrial Research (CSIR).

-The NCL's idea of setting up NCL Innovation Centre and a Venture Centre as an incubator has an element of backward integration.
-The Indian Institute for Science and Education (IISER) of the central government will provide trained scientific manpower, already in short supply.
+.
+The NCL's idea of setting up at arm's length, the NCL Innovation Centre and a Venture Centre, as an incubator has an element of backward integration, as well.
+The Indian Institute for Science and Education (IISER) of the central government will provide the trained scientific manpower, which is already in short supply.

-"The IISER, the NCL Innovation Park and the Venture Centre will form a high-end educational and research cluster around NCL," S Sivaram, director of NCL, said.
-IISER, which begins its academic session this August, will be located on 100 acres of land within NCL, where it will offer five-year master's integrated courses in mathematics, physics and chemistry.
+"The IISER, the NCL Innovation Park and the Venture Centre will all form a high end educational and research cluster around the NCL," S Siyaram, director, NCL, said.

+IISER, which begins its academic session this August, will be located on 100 acres of land within the NCI premises, where it will offer five-year integrated Master's courses in mathematics, physics and chemistry.
+Eventually, it is expected to have 3,000 students and a 150-strong faculty.
+Mr Sivaram admitted that the research focus at IISER is still to be finalised after which faculty will be recruited.